codebyshennan/tamkeen-data/docs/2-fullstack/reactnative/react-native-components.md

 });
 ```

-Then add the Image component
+Then add the Image component, for images from the web, provide a `style` and `source` with the `uri` property.

 ```js
 return (